 Your Baby's Senses: Sight

 Your baby can focus best on people and things that are close to her, such as your face as you feed her.
 You may notice her watching others who are nearby and tracking bright objects as they move.
 As she grows, her ability to focus on objects that are farther away will improve.
 Important nutrients like DHA and ARA, found in breast milk and most formula, help support visual development.

-To encourage your baby’s visual development, you might try the following activities:
+To help encourage your baby’s learning, you might try the following sensory development activities:

 - Hold your baby so your face is about eight inches from hers, and talk to her gently.
 When you have her attention, slowly move your head from side to side so she can follow you with her eyes.
 She might not be able to track your face when it passes to the other side of her nose until she’s a bit older.

 - Hold her in a sitting position while looking at her so she can make eye contact.
 Be sure the lights are not shining directly in her face, because bright lights can be irritating to babies.

 - Show her simple black-and-white patterns during the first few weeks she’s home.
 At this stage, babies can see shapes and bold colors more clearly than subtle patterns or pastels.
 Books and cutouts with baby-friendly patterns are typically available at children’s bookshops and baby-supply stores.

 - After a few weeks, show her bright, colorful toys or other objects.
 Move them slowly before her eyes so she can learn to follow them.

 - Put her in front of a mirror and watch what happens.
 Babies are often interested in looking at their reflection.